superruzafa/visual-scala-reference/README.md

 English is the default language for this guide.
 If you want to translate it to another language please send me a pull request.

-The translatable files are stored in the 'data' subdirectories.
+The translatable files are stored in the `data` subdirectories.